-Feds: Jan.
+US: Jan.
 6 participant arrested after California standoff

 He initially refused to comply with federal agents’ orders but surrendered without incident after three hours of negotiations, Eimiller said.
 She would not comment whether he was armed during the standoff.

-Video and photographs from the insurrection, discovered by online sleuths, show Christie at the Capitol last year, wrapped in a rainbow flag with a hammer attached to his belt, court documents state.
-A video captured Christie yelling “this is our Capitol” into a bullhorn while the crowd rushes into the Capitol as police attempted to keep them back.
+Video and photographs from the insurrection, discovered by online sleuths, show Christie at the Capitol last year, wrapped in a rainbow flag with a hammer attached to his belt, federal court documents state.

+A video captured Christie yelling “this is our Capitol” into a bullhorn while the crowd rushes into the Capitol as police attempted to keep them back, according to court documents filed in connection with his California arrest.

 Christie faces federal charges of entering and remaining in a restricted building or grounds with a deadly weapon, as well as disorderly or disruptive conduct in restricted building or grounds with a deadly weapon, according to court documents.

-He is scheduled to appear in court Friday afternoon.
+Christie’s attorney, George Newhouse, did not immediately respond to an email requesting comment.
+Christie is scheduled to appear in court Friday afternoon.

 NBC News first reported Christie’s arrest.